ZhaoJ9014/face.evoLVe/README.md

-# face.evoLVe: Face Recognition Library based on PyTorch
+# face.evoLVe: High-Performance Face Recognition Library based on PyTorch

 * Evolve to be more comprehensive, effective and efficient for face related analytics \& applications!